RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 # Welcome to ResetHacker Community

-Where Hackers think what is next for a career ?
+An India crowdsourcing community of action for Cybersecurity, IT professionals, engineers, and anyone who **think hacking as career**
 ![RestHacker-Community](https://user-images.githubusercontent.com/25515871/211546520-2c15a8bb-2f13-4bbe-90ce-16a4a23b7f5d.jpeg)

-An India crowdsourcing community of action for cybersecurity, DevOps & software engineers.
+## Objective:
+To Enable 100x individuals in cybersecurity within the end of 2023, with a focus on providing Events, resources, jobs, guidance and mentorship.

-## Mission :
+## Our Mission :
-Connect, empower and train the infosec groups, leaders and workforce to solve cybersecurity problems.
+Connect, empower and train the infosec groups, leaders and workforce to promote (Hacking)cybersecurity as career.

-## Vision:
+## Our Vision :
-To build an India-centric cybersecurity community for the world that promote (Hacking)cybersecurity as a carrer in india.
+To create an India-centric cybersecurity community for the world where cybersecurity is recognized as a vital and desirable career choice and to make it accessible to people from all backgrounds, regardless of their financial or educational status.

+## Goal :
+A Community-led Ed-tech platform that track students progress and provide "Extended support" on top of certifications to help you succeed.

 ## How It started?
 > We(A group of white hat hacker) started with an idea to provide cybersecurity knowledge to technical & non-technical people in india and reset the mindset towards Hacking(Cybersecurity) as career.